geraintluff/SUPPORT.txt/README.md

 If you want to build a product on top of an OSS library, but maintenance is only promised for six months, making you explicitly consider your backup plan *is the point*.

-The project will likely be maintained beyond this point - but if it's an important dependency, maybe you could negotiate a support plan with the maintainers, or have someone else lined up if they resign.
+The project might well be maintained beyond this point - but if it's an important dependency, maybe you could negotiate a support plan with the maintainers, or have someone else lined up if they resign.

 ## Requirements